gonzex/test_abidocs/doc/input_variables/paw.md

 Gives the value of the screened coulomb interaction between correlated electrons corresponding to [[lpawu]] for each species.
 In the case where [[lpawu]] =-1, the value is not used.
-In the case of a [[GW]] calculation, the U interaction defined by [[upawu]] will be REMOVED from the self energy.
+In the case of a GW calculation, the U interaction defined by [[upawu]] will be REMOVED from the self energy.
 In particular, for G0 W0 calculations (perturbative calculations), the energy eigenvalues obtained after an underlying DFT+U calculation will be
-E_[[GW]] = E_DFT+U + &lt; phi | Self-energy - U | phi&gt;
+E_GW = E_DFT+U + &lt; phi | Self-energy - U | phi&gt;
-Actually, in order to perform a [[GW]] @ DFT+U calculation, one should define the same value of U in the self-energy calculation, than the one defined in the DFT calculation.
+Actually, in order to perform a GW @ DFT+U calculation, one should define the same value of U in the self-energy calculation, than the one defined in the DFT calculation.
 The easiest is actually to define the value of U for the whole set of calculations (for the different datasets), including the screening, even if the U value does not play explicitly a role in the computation of the latter (well, the input wavefunctions will be different anyhow).
-It is possible to perform calculations of the type [[GW]]+U_prime @ DFT+U , so keeping a U interaction (usually smaller than the initial U) in the [[GW]] calculation, by defining a smaller U than the one used in the DFT calculation.
+It is possible to perform calculations of the type GW+U_prime @ DFT+U , so keeping a U interaction (usually smaller than the initial U) in the GW calculation, by defining a smaller U than the one used in the DFT calculation.
-This value will be subtracted in the [[GW]] correction calculation, as outlined above.
+This value will be subtracted in the GW correction calculation, as outlined above.
-Explicitly, in order to do a calculation of a material with a DFT U value of 7.5 eV, followed by a [[GW]] calculation where there is a residual U value of 2 eV, one has to define :
+Explicitly, in order to do a calculation of a material with a DFT U value of 7.5 eV, followed by a GW calculation where there is a residual U value of 2 eV, one has to define :

-      uldau1   7.5 eV   !
+      upawu1   7.5 eV   !
 This is for the DFT calculation ...
     optdriver4  4
-    uldau4   5.5 eV   !
+    upawu4   5.5 eV   !
 This is for the screening calculation